-Transfer degrees (AA and AS) may require between 60 and 63 credits, with 60-61 credits advisable per the recent VCCS degree audit.
-Career and Technical degrees (AAA and AAS) may require between 65 and 69 credits, with 65-67 credits advisable per the recent VCCS degree audit.
-Health technologies other than nursing may be between 65 and 72 credits, with 67 as the maximum per the recent VCCS degree audit.
-The Engineering

-AS may require 60-72 credits, again with 67 credits being the maximum per the credit audit.
+Transfer degrees (AA and AS) may require between 60 and 63 credits, with 60-61 credits advisable per the VCCS.
+Career and Technical degrees (AAA and AAS) may require between 60 and 69 credits, with a maximum of 67 credits advisable per the VCCS.
+Health technologies other than nursing may be between 60 and 72 credits, with 67 as the maximum as advised by the VCCS.
+The Engineering AS may require 60-72 credits, with a maximum of 67 credits advised by the VCCS.
 (Requests for exceptions to the maximum or minimum credits for a degree must be approved by the VCCS Chancellor.
-Requests for exceptions to the maximum credits allowable under the VCCS credit audit must be approved by the VCCS.)
+Requests for exceptions to the maximum credits advisable per the VCCS must be approved by the VCCS.)